 Second, I simply don’t buy clothes that need any sort of fix, even if it’s an easy fix, because I will not fix it.
 Oh the money I’ve wasted on dresses that just need a shorter hem or shirts that just needed one button replaced.
 This is definitely a more personal tip.
 Some people might actually do those quick fixes but not me.
 My friend won’t buy anything that needs dry-cleaned because over the years she’s realized she will never get that 100% silk dress dry-cleaned.
 Know thyself.

 Now, the DO’S.

-With a baby and work and general life, I rarely have time to meander when thrift store shopping.
+With a child and work and general life, I rarely have time to meander when thrift store shopping.
 So I try to enter with a game plan.
 Plus I often feel overwhelmed by the semi-organized chaos that characterizes most thrift stores, so I find it helpful to have a plan.
+Mine looks like this:

 I also try to avoid the sweater section.
 Why?
 Because I LOVE sweaters and already have way to many considering I live in Southern California.
 Again this is personal to me, but I think it’s helpful to focus on the articles that you really need and will wear consistently.

-While I’m shopping I normally just pull anything that initially grabs my attention.
+While I’m shopping I pull anything that initially grabs my attention.
 And then once I’m done shopping, I analyze what I have in my hands and ask myself a series of questions.

 Will I actually wear this?

 Do I already own something very similar to this?